 Each knife in this series is contoured for an incredibly comfortable and slip-resistant grip, even while wearing gloves.
 The finger grooves give an extra grip for a firm grip even when the handle gets wet.
 The GFN and versaflex-over-molded, glass-filled nylon handles are now high visibility orange which is really nice, especially in dark circumstances.

 The Buck 660, 661, and 659 Pursuit Pro folders are lockbacks that open with ambidextrous thumb buttons.
 Lockback folding knives have a mechanism that locks the blade in the open position, activated by opening the blade all the way.
 A lockback gets its name from a rocker (rocking locking bar) that is partially visible at the top of the knife.
 They are easy to open with one hand.

-The fixed full tang knives are all very durable, they are made to take on whatever you throw at them.
+The fixed full-tang knives are all very durable, they are made to take on whatever you throw at them.
 The knives are a pleasure to work with.
 The contoured handle reduces hand fatigue while working.
-I did not experience hand fatique within normal parameters.
+I did not experience hand fatigue within normal parameters.

 The Pro pursuit pro knives with a gut hook on the blade make work easy when doing field work.
 The blade is full-bellied with a strong, thick point for heavier work.
 Perfect for prying loose joints.
 The tip of the blade tapers to the point, which minimizes accidental poking during skinning.

 The new steel is also really nice.
 Buck’s S35VN steel provides the same edge retention as S30V steel but its properties allow it to re-sharpen easier, making it a great choice for skinning multiple animals with the option of field sharpening when necessary.

 Each knife in the Pursuit Pro series comes with a lanyard slot for added security and each Pursuit Pro knife is accompanied by a lightweight high-quality nylon heavy-duty sheath with a belt loop attachment.